RAKEZ Traders District opens doors to thousands of local and global traders

 PHOTO

-Ras Al Khaimah Economic Zone (RAKEZ) has announced the launch of Traders District to support the thousands of traders thriving in its business ecosystem.
-It is designed to offer traders a host of benefits, including business set-up solutions, simplified access to global supply chains, networking and collaboration opportunities, and assistance with crucial aspects of business operations.
+Ras Al Khaimah: Ras Al Khaimah Economic Zone (RAKEZ) has announced the launch of Traders District to support the thousands of traders thriving in its business ecosystem.
+Traders District is a dedicated community designed to offer traders a host of benefits, including business set-up solutions, simplified access to global supply chains, networking and collaboration opportunities, and assistance with crucial aspects of business operations.

 Ramy Jallad, Group CEO of RAKEZ said, “We are thrilled to introduce Traders District, which we believe will provide the perfect nurturing environment for traders to grow and expand their businesses.
 With this, we aim to simplify their access to global supply chains and offer unmatched support to traders of all levels.
 This dedicated community will not only offer them support and resources but also provide ample opportunities for growth and collaboration."